SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/URD.md

 - High-quality streaming experiences.
 - Engaging storytelling and innovative features.
 - Seamless integration with Galaxy devices and services.
+- Leverage offline mode by downloading the content of their choice

  **Admins:**
 - Manage user accounts and subscriptions